nfrastack/zeroplex/README.md

 # ZT DNS Companion

-* * *

 ## About

 This tool allows you to query your [ZeroTier](https://zerotier.com) networks and create per-interface DNS settings for name resolution.
-Whether you use a managed or self hosted controller, you can configure at the controller level [custom DNS server and search domain](https://docs.zerotier.com/dns-management) downstream to the client.
-Windows, MacOS, Android, and IOS all have the capability of auto configuring their systems to utilize this setting.
-If you are running a Linux host, you need to perform extra configuration, due to the many types of network tools avaialable.
+Whether you use a managed or self-hosted controller, you can configure at the controller level [custom DNS server and search domain](https://docs.zerotier.com/dns-management) downstream to the client.
+Windows, macOS, Android, and iOS all have the capability of auto-configuring their systems to utilize this setting.
+If you are running a Linux host, you need to perform extra configuration due to the many types of network tools available.
 This utility aims to automate that work.

-This tool supports using:

 ## Maintainer